klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

   - Function that is called when instance is destroyed.
 Intended to release the memory which was dynamically allocated by the class instance.
 - What is the difference between declaring a class variable locally and and the new operator?
   - Declaring locally will store in in stack, new operator will store it in heap and will need deallocation.
+- What is the difference between heap and stack.
+  -
 - Why is it required to always call delete on all objects created with new?
   - Because otherwise they will stay in the heap as a memory leak since C++ does not have garbage collectors.